-Where do I buy cryptocurrency?
+Where do I buy crypto?

-Cryptocurrencies can be purchased through cryptocurrency exchanges.
+Cryptos can be purchased through crypto exchanges.

-The main way for people to buy cryptocurrency is directly through a registered Digital Currency Exchange (DCE), such as Coinbase, Kraken or Gemini.
+The main way for people to buy crypto is directly through a registered Digital Currency Exchange (DCE), such as Coinbase, Kraken or Gemini.

-They offer the ability to trade some of the most popular cryptocurrencies, including Bitcoin, Ethereum and Dogecoin.
+They offer the ability to trade some of the most popular cryptos, including Bitcoin, Ethereum and Dogecoin.

-A number of local or Australian cryptocurrency exchanges have emerged in recent years (including Coinstash, BTCMarkets, Coinspot, Swyftx, Cointree, etc).
+A number of local or Australian crypto exchanges have emerged in recent years (including Coinstash, BTCMarkets, Coinspot, Swyftx, Cointree, etc).